 Ducati Monster 1200S 0-60 mph in 2.94 seconds

-Ducati’s Monster 1200S is one of many Ducati Monster’s past and present and is a naked motorcycle that competes in the Super Naked class alongside other motorcycle such as the Kawasaki Z H2 and KTM 1290 Super Duke R
+Ducati’s Monster 1200S is one of many Ducati Monster’s past and present and is a naked motorcycle that competes in the Super Naked class alongside other motorcycles such as the Kawasaki Z H2 and KTM 1290 Super Duke R.

-Below, we look at the Ducati Monster 1200S’s Dyno curves, in-gear and outright acceleration through the gears.
-And lastly the Ducati Monster 1200S’s top speed.
+Below, we look at the Ducati Monster 1200S’ Dyno curves, in-gear, and outright acceleration through the gears.
+And lastly the Ducati Monster 1200S’ top speed.

 Ducati Monster 1200S Dyno Curve